hassinehamza/game_of_shutl/README.md

 Another feature of Shutl is that if the vehicle is not specifed, we calculate what vehicle is required based upon the volumetrics (weights and dimensions) of the product(s).

-__NB__: In this feature , the service just calculate the required vehicle ( and price ) based _ONLY_ on volumetrics.
-It doesn't take into consideration the limit distance of the vehicle.

-Build a service that responds to a POST to '/quotes/vehicle_by_volumetrics', with the following request structure :

-    {
-      "quote": {
-        "pickup_postcode":   "SW1A 1AA",
-        "delivery_postcode": "EC2A 3LT",
-        "products" : [
-          {
-            weight: 10,
-            width: 50,
-            height: 50,
-            length: 50
-          }
-        ]
-      }
-    }

-and responds with appropriate vehicle and price .

-Weight is specified in kilograms, dimensions in centimetres.

-The service should then calculate the smallest possible vehicle which could be used for this job.
-The vehicle capacities are:

-* bicycle: Weight 3kg, Capacity: L30 x W25 x H10 cm
-* motorbike: Weight: 6kg Max.
-Capacity: L35 x W25 x H25 cm
-* parcel_car: Weight: 50kg Max.
-Capacity: L100 x W100 x H75 cm
-* small_van: Weight: 400kg Max.
-Capacity: L133 x W133 x H133 cm
-* large_van: unlimited

-## A Completed Service :

 Build a completed service that takes into consideration __all__ the previous features and responds to a POST to '/quotes', with the following request structure:

           {